Key Takeaway

 An Overview of the Hong Kong Tax System

-• Dividends are not subject to withholding taxes, no matter if they are generated in Hong Kong or overseas.
+- Dividends are not subject to withholding taxes, whether they are generated in Hong Kong or overseas.

 As we have enlisted the most common types of taxes in Hong Kong, it is important to mention that many tax incentives have been established to make incorporation in Hong Kong more desirable.